CodeYourFuture/CYF-PD/content/blocks/prep-critical-thinking/readme.md

 exercises:
   - name: Critical thinking
     content: >-
-      * A﻿fter watching the
+      * After watching the [video](https://thedevelopmentmanager.com/professional-personal-development-skills-critical-thinking/),
-      [video](https://thedevelopmentmanager.com/professional-personal-development-skills-critical-thinking/),
       how would you explain what critical thinking is to a 6th grader?
 Write out your definition to a maximum of 250 words

-        * M﻿ake sure you use a grammar tool, such as Grammarly, to correct your English
+        * Make sure you use a grammar tool, such as Grammarly, to correct your English
-        * C﻿reate this in a Google doc
+        * Create this in a Google doc
-      * P﻿ost the link to your Google Doc on the Slack in thread about "Critical Thinking"
+      * Post the link to your Google Doc on the Slack in thread about "Critical Thinking"

-        * I﻿f no one has created the Slack thread, start it
+        * If no one has created the Slack thread, start it
-        * M﻿ake sure your Google Doc can be commented by anyone
+        * Make sure your Google Doc can be commented by anyone
       * This should be done by Thursday evening at 20:00 before your next class

-      * M﻿ake sure you react to the definitions you liked with a ‘thumbs up’ emoji
+      * Make sure you react to the definitions you liked with a ‘thumbs up’ emoji
     time: 50
     goal: This prep is for you to describe critical thinking
 ---